npwitk/CSS326-Database-Programming-Laboratory/Lab 12/Lab12_Notes.md

     echo $mysqli->connect_errno.": ".$mysqli->connect_error;
 }

-// All subsequent queries are done through $mysqli object
+// All subsequent queries are done through $mysqli object.
 // ...

 $mysqli->close();
 ?>
 ```

-**Key Points:**
-- Use `new mysqli()` to create connection
-- Parameters: hostname, username, password, database name
+**Important Notes:**
+- Replace `'user'`, `'password'`, and `'dbname'` with actual credentials
-- Always check for connection errors using `connect_errno`
+- Check for connection errors using `connect_errno`
-- Close connection when done with `close()`
+- Always close the connection when done

 ---